thiagogre/python-excel/README.md

 $ pip install

 # Install used modules
-$ pip install pandas
-$ pip install xlrd
-$ pip install openpyxl
+$ pip install -r requirements.txt

 # Change path of file and selectors searched in excel file.